KDE/digikam-doc/batch_queue/queue_settings.rst

 .. tip::

-   Because of technical limitations on Windows, multi-core support for MySQL/MariaDB databases does not perform well.
+   Because of technical limitations on Windows, multi-core support for MariaDB databases does not perform well.
 For better performance, we recommend using a SQLite database instead.

 .. figure:: images/bqm_queue_settings_behavior.webp
     :alt: